kubedb/docs/docs/guides/mongodb/backup/logical/replicaset/index.md

 > Note: Stash keeps all the backed up data encrypted.
 So, data in the backend will not make any sense until they are decrypted.

 ## Restore MongoDB ReplicaSet

-In this section, we are going to restore the database from the backup we have taken in the previous section.
-We are going to deploy a new replicaset database and initialize it from the backup.
+You can restore your data into the same database you have backed up from or into a different database in the same cluster or a different cluster.
+In this section, we are going to show you how to restore in the same database which may be necessary when you have accidentally deleted any data from the running database.

-**Stop Taking Backup of the Old Database:**
+**Stop Taking Backup:**

 At first, let's stop taking any further backup of the old database so that no backup is taken during restore process.
 We are going to pause the `BackupConfiguration` crd that we had created to backup the `sample-mgo-rs` database.
 Then, Stash will stop taking any further backup for this database.